efdevcon/DIPs/DIPs/DIP-3.md

 ## Summary

-Winding Tree offers Devcon attendees to book their stay directly from accomomodation providers with discount.
-0% commissions are paid to intermediaries, a 1% treasury contribution is made tha fuels the community chest for the development of the platform.
+Winding Tree offers Devcon attendees to book their stay directly from accommodation providers with discount.
+0% commissions are paid to intermediaries, a 1% treasury contribution is made that fuels the community chest for the development of the platform.

 ## Abstract